 SGLT Holding II LP was founded on 2 August 2016 in connection with the joint acquisition of the SGL Holding Group and TransGroup.
-SGLT Holding II LP is owned by SGLT Holding I LP which is owned by AEA Investors Small Business Fund III LP, co-investors and the management of TransGroup and SGL Group.
+SGLT Holding II LP is owned by SGLT I LP which is owned by AEA Investors Small Business Fund III LP, coinvestors and the management of TransGroup and SGL Group.

-SGLT Holding II LP is a holding company with no assets except the shares in Scan (Jersey) Topco Limited (Scan Global Logistics Group) and TGI US Topco Corp.
-(TransGroup).
+SGLT Holding II LP is a holding company with no assets except the shares in Scan (Jersey) Topco Limited (comprising the SGL Group) and TGI US Topco Corp. (comprising the TransGroup), refer to page 3 for further details.
 It is controlled by SGLT GP II Ltd., its general partner.

-Scan Global Logistics (SGL) Group's and TransGroup's business model
+SGL Group's and TransGroup's business model

-The combined Groups' activities focus on international freight-forwarding services and US domestic services primarily by road, air and sea, with supporting IT, logistics and road freight services.
+The Groups' activities focus on international freight-forwarding services and US domestic services primarily by road, air and sea, with supporting IT, logistics and road freight services.
 Most of the revenue base originates from large customers contracted via corporate initiatives, primarily in the Nordic and North American region.
 Each Group primarily provides services to its customers via their own network of offices supported by a close partnership with each other and with other key agents worldwide.

-SGLT Holding II LP's financial review
+The Group's financial review

-The figures contained in this report comprise the financial performance of Scan Bidco Group and TransGroup.
-Scan Bidco Group includes Scan Bidco A/S and all of its subsidiaries.
+The figures contained in this report comprise the financial performance of SGL Group and TransGroup.

-The IFRS 16 accounting standard (leases) has been implemented as from 1 January 2019, which had a material impact on the financial statements and key ratios as most contracts previously classified as operating leases have now been capitalised.
+The IFRS 16 accounting standard (leases) has been implemented as at 1 January 2019, which had a material impact on the financial statements and key ratios as most contracts previously classified as operating leases have now been capitalised.
 2018 financial statements have not been restated.

-Effective as at 2 January 2019 Scan Bidco Group acquired 100% ownership of the leading special solution provider for highend automotive logistics - German based, International Quality Service Group (IQS Group).
+Effective as at 2 January 2019 SGL Group acquired 100% ownership of the leading special solution provider for high-end automotive logistics - German based, International Quality Service Group (IQS Group).
 The acquisition was financed partly by a capital increase of DKK 104 million and partly by the present capital resources.
-Furthermore, effective 2 January 2019, TransGroup Global Inc has acquired 60% ownership of New Bison LLC, in Philadelphia, PA.
+Furthermore, effective 2 January 2019, TransGroup acquired 60% ownership of New Bison LLC, in Philadelphia, PA.
 This company previously operated as an independent TransGroup contract station.

-Effective as at 2 May 2019 Scan Bidco Group acquired the German road transport company BK Spedition GmbH.
+Effective as at 2 May 2019 SGL Group acquired the German road transport company BK Spedition GmbH.
 The acquisition of BK Spedition was financed by available cash.

-Scan Bidco Group has launched SGL E-commerce, which offers a global fulfillment solution allowing SGL customers to integrate with top online marketplaces and web shops worldwide through a cloud-based platform.
+SGL Group has launched SGL E-commerce, which offers a global fulfillment solution allowing SGL customers to integrate with top online marketplaces and web shops worldwide through a cloud-based platform.
 These activities are managed through a new subsidiary company, SGL E-Commerce A/S, which has acquired one of Scandinavian leading fashion fulfillment operations, the Denmark based, IC Logistics (part of IC Group A/S).
 Final close was 30 June 2019, hence no impact to the income statement.